copperdogma/TwoSkulls/README.md

   - Queues initialization audio (Primary or Secondary)
   - Primary attempts to find Secondary, playing "Marco" audio every 5 seconds until connected
   - Secondary responds with "Polo" audio when connected to Primary
+  - Primary initializes ultrasonic sensor, assuming anything it can "see" now is baseline and should be ignored in normal operation
   - Primary starts monitoring ultrasonic sensor

   When ultrasonic sensor triggered (Primary Only):